 For students with SEND, further information and support can be obtained from the SENCo.

-For students with social and emotional difficulties, further information and support can be obtained from the Pastoral Manager.
+For students with social, emotional and mental health difficulties, further information and support can be obtained from the Pastoral Manager.

 In additional to support within school, we also work closely with the following Local Authority services: